The Oldest Premier League Managers: Experience in the Dugout

 Who is the oldest Premier League manager of all time?
 We look back across the history of the competition to give you a run down of the top 10 oldest to take charge of a match.

-Overall, Hodgson managed 364 matches in the Premier League and won 123 of them (33.8%) across spells at Blackburn, Fulham, West Brom, Liverpool and Palace, with his best spell coming at the Baggies, where he averaged 1.34 points per game between February 2011 and May 2012.
+Overall, Hodgson managed 382 matches in the Premier League and won 125 of them (32.7%) across spells at Blackburn, Fulham, West Brom, Liverpool, Palace and Watford, with his best spell coming at the Baggies, where he averaged 1.34 points per game between February 2011 and May 2012.

 Bobby Robson (71y, 192d)

 Newcastle United vs. Aston Villa (August 28, 2004)

 The much-admired Bobby Robson was 71 years, 192 days old on his final Premier League game as a manager, with Newcastle’s 0-0 draw at Aston Villa his last.
 This was only the Magpies’ second Premier League game of the 2004-05 campaign, but club chairman Freddy Shepherd decided that it was time for a change in management at Newcastle, albeit with strange reasoning.